 The Group takes its responsibility within the community and wider environment seriously.
-As the Group own companies operation has very minimal community and environmental impact, it is committed to conducting business in an efficient and responsible manner, in line with current best
+As the Group own companies operation has very minimal community and environmental impact, it is committed to conducting business in an efficient and responsible manner, in line with current best practice guidelines in management of food & beverages sectors through its business associates.
+Those operations integrate environmental, social and health and safety considerations to maintain its "social licence to operate" in all its business activities.

-The desirability of the company maintaining a reputation for high standards of business conduct The Directors are committed to high standards of business conduct and governance as set out in Corporate Governance Statement.
+The desirability of the company maintaining a reputation for high standards of business conduct

+The Directors are committed to high standards of business conduct and governance as set out in Corporate Governance Statement.
 Where there is a need to seek advice on particular issues, the Board will consult with its lawyers and nominated advisors to ensure that its reputation for good business conduct is maintained.